codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

   In the **Configuration** tab, **Workflow Templates** is selected.
 Our CI Starter Workflow Template is shown.
   Copy and paste any Workflow Template you want to work with, or edit the starter template as needed.
   > Tip:
-  >  CSDP notifies you that you have uncommitted changes.
+  >  Codefresh notifies you that you have uncommitted changes.
 The Commit button remains disabled until you define at least one Trigger Condition.

   {% include
    image.html